PSsudo/PSsudo/README.md

 - 👋 Hi, I’m Prashanthi S @PSsudo
 - 💞️ I’m interested in Full Stack, currently working as a DevOps Engineer with AWS and Containers
+- 💻 My website - www.rootuser.live
-- 💻 Beginner, learning a lot of stuff
+- 🌱 Beginner, learning a lot of stuff
 - 👀 Looking for a mentor
 - 📫 You can reach me here